News & Photos

 Home Visits by the Parish Priest

-Home visits by the Parish Priest (or a designated lay minister) are suspended according to Church of England guidance.
+Home visits by the Parish Priest or a designated lay minister are suspended according to guidelines about indoor mixing of households.

 Ministry to the dying

-Visits to those who are dying will continue wherever possible and allowed.
+Visits to those who are dying will continue wherever possible.
 Please, contact the Parish Office on 01582867246 without delay if you wish to request or discuss a visit.

 As time progresses, these directives may be altered in accordance with advice from the Diocese of St Albans, HM Government, and Church of England guidelines.